FAQ

 How is digitalisation affecting temporary employment and temporary work?

 Digitalisation is having a major impact on temporary employment and temporary work.
-Digital platforms facilitate the recruitment process.
-Digital platforms increase the level of awareness of temporary workers with job offers.
-The level of awareness of temporary employment agencies for jobseekers also increases.
-Digital platforms give companies easier and faster access to temporary employment agencies.
+Digital platforms facilitate the recruitment process and increase the visibility of temporary workers for potential employers - as well as making temporary employment agencies easier to find for skilled workers looking for work.
+They also give companies easier and faster access to suitable personnel service providers.

-Digital tools enable remote working.
-Digitalisation offers opportunities that go beyond geographical borders.
-And this is a great advantage for both companies and temporary workers.
-For companies, it means easier access to talent across geographical borders.
-And for employees, it means the opportunity to work anywhere and from anywhere.
+Digital tools also create the conditions for remote working.
+Digitalisation opens up new opportunities that go beyond geographical borders - a clear advantage for both companies and temporary workers.
+For companies, this means easier access to talent worldwide, while employees have the chance to work from anywhere.

 What role does collective bargaining coverage play in the remuneration of temporary workers?

 Collective agreements play an important role in determining the wages of temporary workers.
-Collective agreements set a standardised wage rate and standardised working conditions.
-This means that temporary workers receive the same wage as permanent employees in the same sector.
-This ensures fair pay in the temporary employment sector.
-And social equality is promoted.
-This contributes to the long-term success of the company.
+Standardised wage rates and working conditions are defined in collective agreements.
+This means that temporary workers receive the same pay as permanent employees in the same sector.
+This ensures fair pay in the temporary employment sector and promotes social equality.
+Both contribute to the long-term success of companies.

 How can temporary workers improve their career development and prospects?

 Temporary workers can improve their professional development and prospects through various strategies.
-Firstly, through continuous learning, participation in workshops and courses.
-By developing their skills and gaining relevant certification.
-Finding a mentor can also provide valuable insight and potential career opportunities.
+Above all, this includes continuous learning, for example by attending workshops and courses, the targeted development of their skills and the acquisition of relevant certificates.
+Finding a mentor can also open up valuable insights and new career opportunities.

-Demonstrating additional qualities such as reliability, flexibility and a strong work ethic can lead to positive recommendations.
-This results in potential promotion opportunities.
-Of particular importance to the advancement of temporary employees is the constant updating of trends in the respective industry.
-As is actively seeking feedback in order to constantly improve.
+Demonstrating additional qualities such as reliability, flexibility and a strong work ethic can lead to positive recommendations and thus open up potential promotion opportunities.
+Continuously monitoring industry trends and actively seeking feedback in order to develop your own performance in a targeted manner is also particularly important for career advancement.

 What trends and developments can be observed in temporary staffing and temporary employment?

-One of the new trends in temporary staffing and temporary employment is the increased use of digital recruitment platforms.
-And the integration of artificial intelligence and automation into the recruitment process.
+New trends in temporary staffing and temporary employment include the increased use of digital recruitment platforms and the integration of artificial intelligence and automation into the recruitment process.

 Evidence Act: What obligations to provide evidence do employers have?

-According to the German Employment Documentation Act, companies based in Germany must document the essential terms of an employment contract in writing and hand it over to the employee.
-What information is mandatory and in what form must the proof be provided?
+According to the German Employment Documentation Act, companies based in Germany must document the key terms of an employment contract in writing and hand it over to the employee.
+What information is mandatory - and in what form must the proof be provided?

 What are the requirements for attracting foreign skilled workers to Germany?

-Immigration of foreign skilled labour is a decisive step in combating the Skilled labour shortage in Germany.
-An important point here is the requirements for the Immigration.
-This article will help you to find out about the necessary requirements and regulations that Skilled workers from abroad must fulfil in order to be allowed to work in Germany.
+Immigration of foreign skilled labour is a decisive step in combating the shortage of skilled workers in Germany.
+A key aspect of this is the requirements for immigration.
+This article will help you to find out about the necessary conditions and regulations that skilled workers from abroad must fulfil in order to be allowed to work in Germany.

-The basic requirements include, among other things more recognised a foreign university or professional qualification and, where applicable, proof of language skills.
-In addition, foreign skilled workers often have to fulfil special Professional qualifications and Professional experience can prove.
+The basic requirements include a recognised foreign university degree or professional qualification and, where applicable, proof of language skills.
+In addition, foreign skilled workers must often be able to provide evidence of special professional qualifications and relevant professional experience.

 Statutory regulations on temporary employment